Find a plan.

 In most areas of the country, Medicare beneficiaries can choose whether they want to use Original Medicare (coverage provided directly by the federal government) or enroll in a private Medicare Advantage plan.
 Medicare Advantage plans cover all of the benefits provided by Medicare Parts A and B (although the out-of-pocket costs will differ, as will access to medical providers), and most also include Part D coverage for prescription drugs.

-Medicare Advantage plans also tend to include extra benefits, such as dental and vision coverage, and care management programs that can help beneficiaries manage chronic conditions.
+Medicare Advantage plans may include extra benefits, such as dental and vision coverage, and care management programs that can help beneficiaries manage chronic conditions.

-38 percent of Arizona Medicare beneficiaries had Medicare Advantage coverage as of 2018, compared with an average of 34 percent nationwide.
-Most of the rest of the state’s Medicare beneficiaries had coverage under Original Medicare, but there are also some enrollees in Arizona who have Medicare Cost plans.
+About 49% of Arizona Medicare beneficiaries had Medicare Advantage coverage as of June 2024,1 compared with an average of 50% nationwide.4 Most of the rest of the state’s Medicare beneficiaries had coverage under Original Medicare, but there are also some enrollees in Arizona who have Medicare Cost plans.

 Nationwide, enrollment in Medicare Advantage plans has been steadily increasing.
-Total enrollment in private Medicare plans, including Medicare Advantage and Medicare Cost plans, stood at 683,011 in Arizona as of late 2022, which was about 48% of the state’s total Medicare population (nationwide, about 46% of beneficiaries were enrolled in private plans at that point, with the rest in Original Medicare).
+Total enrollment in private Medicare plans, including Medicare Advantage and Medicare Cost plans, stood at 753,608 in Arizona as of June 2024, which was about 49% of the state’s total Medicare population1 (nationwide, about 50% of beneficiaries were enrolled in private plans at that point, with the rest in Original Medicare).4

-There are Medicare Advantage plans for sale statewide in Arizona for 2023, but plan availability varies considerably from one part of the state to another.
-In Navajo and Apache counties, there are 17 plans available, but residents in Maricopa County can select from among 93 different Medicare Advantage plans.
+There are Medicare Advantage plans for sale statewide in Arizona for 2024, but plan availability varies considerably from one part of the state to another.5

 Medicare Advantage enrollment is available when a person is initially eligible for Medicare, and there’s also an annual enrollment window.
 Each fall, the Medicare annual election period, from October 15 to December 7, gives Medicare beneficiaries the option to switch between Medicare Advantage and Original Medicare.
 And people who are already enrolled in Medicare Advantage plans also have access to a Medicare Advantage open enrollment period (January 1 to March 31) during which they can switch to a new Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.